kuujo/vertigo/README.md

 #### Redesigned network configuration API
 The network configuration API has been completely redesigned for Vertigo 0.7.
-The design is loosely based on common flow-based programming APIs, but more importantly it allows for partial network configurations to be interpreted by Vertigo in order to support runtime network configuration changes (see below).
+The design is loosely based on common flow-based programming APIs, but more importantly it allows for partial network configurations to be interpreted by Vertigo in order to support live network configuration changes (see below).

 ```java